Kindally/rosebury/README.md

 # Rosebury Guilded Bot

+**Take note before using this bot for any purpose that so far is has little to no safety features.
+Do not add this bot until a proper release.**

 This bot will in the future allow you to record roleplaying experience while doing play by post roleplaying.

+This bot is mostly a project for me to practice and familiarize myself with javascript, programming, git and github.

 ## Current commands